Why It Matters

 The untapped talent pool of people with criminal records is growing constantly...

-New Criminal Records this year: 0
+New Criminal Records in a year*: 0

-New Criminal Records this year: 0
+New Criminal Recordsin a month: 0

-New Criminal Records today: 0
+New Criminal Records in a day: 0

-New Criminal records this year
+*New Criminal records in a year:

-New Criminal records this month
+New Criminal records in a month:

-New Criminal records today
+New Criminal records in a day:

 0